unisonweb/unison/docs/LanguageReference.md

   put : v -> ()
 ```

 This results in a new ability type constructor `Store` which takes a type argument `v`.
 It also create two value-level constructors named `get` and `put`.
+The idea is that `get` provides the ability to "get" a value of type `v` from somewhere, and `put` allows "putting" a value of type `v` somewhere.
+Where exactly these values of type `v` will be kept depends on the handler.

-They have the following types:
+The `Store` constructors `get` and `put` have the following types:

 * `get : forall v. {Store v} v`
 * `put : forall v. v ->{Store v} ()`